 WPWMA may permit third parties to use portions of the Facility for the development and operation of compatible technologies or other uses with Contractor’s reasonable consent, and Contractor shall cooperate with such use.
-Contractor acknowledges and approves of the existing uses as of the Effective Date: BioGas Energy and Energy 2001.
 For future uses, WPWMA shall provide Contractor with advance notice of a proposed compatible technology or other use.
 Contractor may only deny a request if it demonstrates that such technology or use interferes with Contractor’s ability to perform this Agreement within thirty (30) days of WPWMA’ s request and provides supporting documentation for such determination.

 Contractor’s Use of and Obligation to Maintain the Facility

-Contractor shall have the use of the remainder of the Facility only for purposes directly and exclusively related to providing services to the WPWMA under this Agreement as noted in the Space Utilization Plan submitted in the Operations and Maintenance Report, insofar as it was not rejected by the WPWMA.
+Contractor shall have the use of the remainder of the Facility, only for purposes directly and exclusively related to providing services to the WPWMA under this Agreement as noted in the Space Utilization Plan submitted in the Operations and Maintenance Report, insofar as it was not rejected by the WPWMA.
 Contractor shall not perform or engage in any other business or operations at the Facility except for the activities related to performing services to the WPWMA under this Agreement unless and until the WPWMA has provided its consent in writing.

-Contractor shall be fully responsible for the Maintenance, cleaning and upkeep of the Facility, excepting the WPWMA vehicle scales and Gatehouses maintained by the WPWMA.
+Contractor shall be fully responsible for the Maintenance, cleaning and upkeep of the Facility, excepting the vehicle scales and Gatehouses maintained by the WPWMA.
 Contractor shall develop and maintain a computerized asset management system complete with tags for all assets, the standard operating procedures for Maintaining each asset, and a scheduled Maintenance ticketing, tracking and reporting system.
 Contractor shall populate the Maintenance schedule in the asset management system using the manufacturer’s published guidelines.
-For the remainder of the Facility, where no such manufacturer guideline is published, Contractor shall follow the Maintenance guidelines and schedule published in the General Services Administration (GSA) Public Buildings Maintenance Standards, Final Edition dated October 1 2012, or later edition as may be published by the GSA.
+For the remainder of the Facility, where no such manufacturer guideline is published, Contractor shall follow the Maintenance guidelines and schedule published in the General Services Administration (GSA) Public Buildings Maintenance Standards, Final Edition dated October 1, 2012, or later edition as may be published by the GSA.
 Contractor shall remove all residuals and debris and pressure wash the inside of the MRF semi-annually in April and October, and the outside of all Facility buildings and the administrative offices building annually in July.
-Contractor shall inspect all Facility roofing components doors, windows, mechanical, electrical, plumbing and fire suppression shall at least annually and Maintain, repair or replace parts as necessary to maintain the original functionality.
+Contractor shall inspect all Facility roofing components doors, windows, mechanical, electrical, plumbing and fire suppression at least annually and Maintain, repair or replace parts as necessary to maintain the original functionality.

 Contractor’s Modification of Facility

-Should Contractor propose any modification of the Facility (including but not limited to any equipment located therein) during the Term (apart from the Facility Expansion described in Article 5), Contractor shall submit a request in writing to the Executive Director that details the proposed modification, including engineered drawings, and describes any associated changes in operations.
-Contractor shall also submit to the WPWMA any other information requested by the Executive Director regarding the proposed modification.
+Should Contractor propose any modification of the Facility (including but not limited to any equipment located therein) during the Term (apart from the Facility Expansion described in Article 5), Contractor shall submit a request in writing to the General Manager that details the proposed modification, including engineered drawings, and describes any associated changes in operations.
+Contractor shall also submit to the WPWMA any other information requested by the General Manager regarding the proposed modification.
 Contractor shall not make any modifications to the Facility without having received the prior written consent of the WPWMA thereto, and all necessary permits and regulatory approvals.
 Contractor shall pay for any such modification proposed by the Contractor, unless the WPWMA agrees otherwise in writing.
 WPWMA may impose conditions as part of its approval of the proposed modification.
 Contractor shall ensure that any such modification conforms to the description and drawings approved by the WPWMA, and Contractor shall satisfy all conditions associated with the WPWMA’s approval of the modification.
 Within sixty (60) days of the completion of any such modification, Contractor shall submit to WPWMA “as-built” drawings in electronic (AutoCAD) and hardcopy formats that clearly depict the modification.